 Although it may be surprising to some, there is actually a lot of variety when analyzing the reasonable options on the market for krill oil.
-There are many benefits to adding krill oil to your supplementation stack.
 Different producers can aim their products at offering something specific that they feel the rest of the market is lacking.
 That is good news for consumers, but it also means there are more variables to take into account when trying to make the most beneficial purchase.
-Here is what we looked at when selecting our top choices:
+Here is what we looked at when selecting our top choices.

 No secret here, if someone is looking to purchase krill oil, there is likely to want some supplementation to their omega-3 intake.
 When grading each product, one should consider what the intent of the manufacturer is — although all krill oil will have omega-3 content, it may not be the only focus — and how heavy of a dose is provided per serving.

-Dovetailing off of Omega-3 content, understanding the dosage of anything else added to the formula is also something to be keenly aware of.
-For example, if a consumer is looking to increase their Omega-6 intake alongside their Omega-3 intake, there may be large discrepancies in dosage of Omega-6 across products.
+Dovetailing off of omega-3 content, understanding the dosage of anything else added to the formula is also something to be keenly aware of.
+For example, if a consumer is looking to increase their omega-6 intake alongside their omega-3 intake, there may be large discrepancies in the dosage of omega-6 across products.
+This may be true for DHA and EPA, phospholipids, or astaxanthin dosages as well.

 Additionally, dosage helps signify the cost efficiency of a product.
-The higher the dose (assuming that’s desirable) paired with a higher amount of servings at a lower cost will obviously not only rank higher but have a larger impact on a consumer’s purchase.
+The higher the dose (assuming that’s desirable) paired with a higher amount of servings at a lower cost will obviously rank higher and have a larger impact on a consumer’s purchase.

 Third-Party Purity Testing and Sustainability